Skip to main content

 Designation

-Oakstone Publishing designates this enduring material for a maximum of 23.75 AMA PRA Category 1 Credits™.
+Oakstone Publishing designates this enduring material for AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CME credit is awarded upon successful completion of a course evaluation and post-test.